GSA/digitalgov.gov/content/resources/negotiated-terms-of-service-agreements.md

 ---

 {{< note "alert" >}}
 **The Terms of Service (TOS) program** at the U.S. General Services Administration (GSA) is no longer active.
+It applied to no-cost tools only.
 While the items included below may still be active, Digital.gov is not able to add new agreements to the list.
 {{< /note >}}

 {{< box >}}